ori-frenkel/Projects/README.md

 # Projects
-This are some projects that I did thorugh the years
+These are some projects that I made through the years